Digital Citizenship Lessons

 Tips for protecting your computer from malware:

 - Keep operating systems, browsers & plugins like Flash & Adobe Reader up-to-date.
 This will help you avoid drive-by downloads and malvertising.
+Set them to automatically update.

 - Keep antivirus & anti-malware software up-to-date.